HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 | Like-for-like repairs | Revenue (immediate relief) | Invoices, before/after photos |

-| Improvements | Capital (depreciation) | Planning permissions, specifications |
+| Improvements | Capital (added to base cost for CGT) | Planning permissions, specifications |

 | Maintenance contracts | Revenue (apportioned) | Service agreements, usage logs |